Rhynchocephalia: Anatomy

 The body size of rhynchocephalians is highly variable.
 The tuatara has an average total length of 34.8 and 42.7 cm for females and males respectively.
 Clevosaurus sectumsemper has an estimated total length of 12 cm, while large individuals of the largest known terrestrial sphenodontian, Priosphenodon avelasi reached total lengths of just over 100 cm.
 The aquatic pleurosaurs reached lengths of up to 150 cm.

+Most derived rhynchocephalians have the number of presacral vertebrae (the number of vertebrae forward of the sacrum) typically around 23-25, though the number is much greater in pleurosaurs, where it reaches up to 57 in some individuals.
+Seven cervical vertebrae in the neck may be typical for rhynchocephalians as it is for the tuatara.
+The tuatara has paired proatlas bones between the atlas (the first neck vertebra) and the skull, which is widely assumed to be an ancestral feature among reptiles, but which has been lost in squamates.
+Proatlas bones have not been definitely identified in fossil rhynchocephalians, which may reflect the difficulty in recognising them in fossils rather than genuine absence.
+Rhynchocephalians typically have amphicoelous vertebral centra (both faces are concave) on their presacral vertebrae.

 The tuatara has among the highest known ages of sexual maturity among reptiles, at around 9 to 13 years of age, and has a high longevity in comparison to lizards of similar size, with wild individuals likely reaching 70 years, and possibly over 100 years in age.
 Such a late onset of sexual maturity and longevity may have or not have been typical of extinct rhynchocephalians.